 - Post-shift activities like cleaning up or even dropping off work-related items “on your way home”

 - Work-related activities done from home.

 This is not acceptable for non-exempt employees and falls outside the definition of overtime.

-    Employers are required to track hours of all time-paid employees and to provide proof of overtime

-    payments.
-Even ambitious employees who may not have a problem with these extra duties may ultimately

-    change their minds.
-It is a good idea to keep track of all “off the clock activities” you perform

-    for an employer.
-Often claims will be paid based on these good-faith estimates that go back as far

-    as three years.
+Employers are required to track hours of all time-paid employees and to provide proof of overtime payments.
+Even ambitious employees who may not have a problem with these extra duties may ultimately change their minds.
+It is a good idea to keep track of all “off the clock activities” you perform for an employer.
+Often claims will be paid based on these good-faith estimates that go back as far as three years.
 This can result in significant payments.
-For more details on how the process works

-    and to calculate potential overtime pay you may have coming to you, we invite you to learn more

-    about overtime and wage violations.
+For more details on how the process works and to calculate potential overtime pay you may have coming to you, we invite you to learn more about overtime and wage violations.

-    If you feel you may qualify for overtime pay, you should seek legal representation from a firm which

-    is well versed in labor law — Feldman Williams, seeking and achieving justice for workers.
+If you feel you may qualify for overtime pay, you should seek legal representation from a firm which is well versed in labor law — Feldman Legal Group, seeking and achieving justice for workers.

 Get the Compensation You Deserve

-    Get the compensation you deserve, including pay for your “off the clock” time, with a call to

-    Feldman Williams at 877-946-8293.
-With offices in Jacksonville, Tampa, and Atlanta, we protect

-    workers across the nation.
+Get the compensation you deserve, including pay for your “off the clock” time, with a call to Feldman Legal Group at 877-946-8293.
+With offices in Jacksonville, Tampa, and Atlanta, we protect workers across the nation.
 We’ll be glad to discuss your case.